RivaD2/reading-notes/301/class-07.md

 >
 * A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
 An API for a website is code that allows two software programs to communicate with each other.
 * The whole world wide web is built on this architectural style (pretty crazy to think about right?)
-* REST is resource based which means that in a REstful API we are talking about resources like a person resource, a user resource or an address resource
+* REST is resource based which means that in a RESTful API we are talking about resources like a person resource, a user resource or an address resource
-* For example: In a REstful sense, we would call a URI or resource using an HTTP verb to say which operation we want to perform
+* For example: In a RESTful sense, we would call a URI or resource using an HTTP verb to say which operation we want to perform
 * Multiple UR's may point to the same resource
 * Representation IS NOT the resource, that is a good thing to keep in mind